 Benefits and Safety:

-The Dead Bug is a safe and effective way to prevent and/or help relieve lower back pain.
+The Dead Bug is a safe and effective way to prevent back pain as well as relieve lower back pain.
 It is a great exercise to build core strength and stability.
-The core is the bodies natural weight belt.
-By building a strong core your body can naturally prevent spinal injuries that can occur during improper lifting and exercise techniques and can also help prevent spinal injury that can occur with spinal traumas like car accidents and falls.
-The Dead Bug is a very safe way to train the core in that it involves no flexion of the spine during core activation, which can cause injury in and of itself.
-During the exercise the spine is intended to stay neutral and fixed, making this a great rehab exercise for individuals that are currently suffering from a lower back injury.
+The core is the bodies natural weight belt and provides protection to the spinal discs.
+By building a strong core your body can naturally prevent spinal injuries that occur during improper lifting and exercise technique, car accidents, slips and falls, and many other aspects of normal life.
+The Dead Bug is a very safe way to train the core because it takes out all the spinal bending that most abdominal exercises involve.
+Spinal bending, especially when loaded, can cause injury in and of itself.
+During the dead bug exercise, the spine remains neutral and remains in a fixed position, making this a great rehab exercise for individuals that are currently suffering from a lower back injury.

 Dead Bug Muscles Worked